omidbarghamadi/NewsSite/README.md

 # News Management System (ASP.NET Core MVC)

-This is a web-based News Management System built using **ASP.NET Core MVC** and **MySQL**.
+This is a web-based News Management System built using **ASP.NET Core MVC** and **SQL Server 2022**.
 The application allows admins to manage news articles and user comments efficiently through a clean and responsive admin panel.

 ### ✨ Features